|Author(s)||Dave E. Redekopp and Michael Huston|

 Co-author Michael Huston is a long-standing associate at Life-Role Development Group as well as a career development practitioner, and Associate Professor and Counsellor at Mount Royal University in Calgary, Alberta.

-Publishing of the Playbook was made possible in part by the generous contributions of Knowledge Champions.
+Publishing of the Guide was made possible in part by the generous contributions of Knowledge Champions.